-If you decide something really does need to be lit, consider whether it needs to be lit continuously from dusk till dawn.
+If you think something really does need to be lit, consider whether it needs to be lit continuously from dusk till dawn.
 Installing movement sensor lights or time switches instead will not only reduce light pollution but also save you pounds AND reduce your carbon emissions.

 6. Use reflectors or solar lights...

-8. Tell your friends, neighbours & communities about light pollution.
+8. Tell your friends, neighbours & communities

 9. Encourage and support improved / removal of street-lighting in your area

 If you have streetlights in your village, town, or district, explore if/ how these could be improved.
 The older orange sodium lights could be replaced with LEDs.
 The newer blue-white LED lights can be dimmed or replaced with warm-coloured LED lighting or removed altogether?!
 There is lots of potential here to reduce light pollution.
 Speak to your district or borough council or your local parish or town council representatives.

 10. Contribute to the planning process - encourage better design in new developments